-The Audit and Risk Committee is chaired by Mary Hardy and met on three occasions in 2018-19.
-Robert Armour and Frances Morris-Jones are Committee members.
+The Audit and Risk Committee is chaired by Mary Hardy and met on three occasions in 2019-2020.
+Robert Armour and Frances Morris-Jones were Committee members during the financial year.
+Iain Lanaghan was elected to the committee in May 2020.

-The Committee reviewed financial policies and financial statements; the year-end accounting and external audit timetable; the outcome of external audit work; risk management and assurance mapping; internal audit planning and progress; information security; and data protection law compliance.
+The Committee reviewed the year-end accounting and external audit timetable and the annual internal audit plan and report.
+It took assurance on the OGA's management of strategic risks, information security and data protection law compliance.